Abdication of Bảo Đại: Fate of the An dân bảo kiếm sword

 The An dân bảo kiếm blade is straight, it is designed as a typical French sword, but its hilt is decorated with the image of an imperial dragon, a typical Vietnamese decoration.
 The sword has an inscription on it which indicates that it was created during the reign of the Khải Định Emperor.

 Following the French counteroffensive during the First Indochina War the government of Democratic Republic of Vietnam publicly buried the seal and the Sword of the State.
 After carefully looking for the regalia the French later dug up the sword, which had been broken into three pieces, and then handed these pieces over to the Empress Dowager Từ Cung (the mother of Emperor Bảo Đại) who likely handed it over to the concubine Mộng Điệp.

-The An dân bảo kiếm sword was on display at the Guimet National Museum of Asian Arts in 2015 at an exhibition entitled L’Envol du Dragon – Art royal du Vietnam' tức 'Thăng Long – Nghệ thuật Hoàng gia Việt Nam (Flight of the Dragon - Royal / Imperial art of Vietnam).
-At this exhibition the sword had the description "Bien que la forme de cette épée soit française, le décor associé des dragons aux motifs traditionnels du Vietnam impérial - 'Hình dạng của thanh kiếm này giống kiếm của người Pháp, nhưng cách trang trí chạm khắc hình rồng theo mô-típ truyền thống của hoàng gia Việt Nam" (Although the shape of this sword is French, the decorations of the sword feature dragons which are a traditional motif of Imperial Vietnam).
+The An dân bảo kiếm sword was on display at the Guimet National Museum of Asian Arts in 2015.
+At this exhibition, the sword was described as follows: “Although the shape of this sword is French, the decorations of the sword feature dragons which are a traditional motif of Imperial Vietnam”.

 Controversies

-In a 4 September 2015 BBC article entitled Bảo Đại trao kiếm giả cho 'cách mạng'?
-(Did Bảo Đại give a fake sword to the "revolution"?), its author Phạm Cao Phong questioned if sword and seal handed over by Emperor Bảo Đại to the representatives of the Democratic Republic of Vietnam were authentic or even "the correct" state symbols of the Nguyễn dynasty.
+In a 4 September 2015 BBC article entitled Did Bảo Đại give a fake sword to the "revolution"?, its author questioned if the sword and seal handed over by Emperor Bảo Đại to the representatives of the Democratic Republic of Vietnam were authentic or even the correct state symbols of the Nguyễn dynasty.